keithn/vsvimguide/README.md

 This guide ( currently ) assumes VsVim doesn't bind to any of the modifier keys ( like ctrl ) which leaves Resharpers bindings as default

+If there are any editing scenarios in relation to C# coding not covered raise an issue, or, if you have a scenario you think would be good for the guide, raise a PR

 ## Changing Text